 That's the gap.
 The AI already in your stack is useful, but it's narrow.
 It handles one thing.
 It doesn't cross-connect.
 It doesn't remember what happened last Tuesday and adjust for it.
 And it definitely doesn't give you a single view of everything it's doing.

 The tools you use are powered by agents.
 But those agents are siloed.
 Limited to one app.
 One workflow.
 One task at a time.
+This is the core difference between AI workflow automation and full AI agents — the latter can reason across contexts, remember what happened, and act across multiple tools without a manual trigger for each step.

 Most business owners have built a stack of one-trick AIs.
 Each one helps.
 None of them together.